nextcloud/spreed/docs/api-v1.md

         + `400 Bad Request` When the participant is a moderator/owner and there are no other moderators/owners left.
         + `403 Forbidden` When the current user is not a moderator/owner
         + `403 Forbidden` When the participant to remove is an owner
-        + `404 Not Found` When the room could not be found for the participant
+        + `404 Not Found` When the conversation could not be found for the participant
         + `404 Not Found` When the participant to remove could not be found

-### Remove a guest from a room
+### Remove a guest from a conversation

 * Method: `DELETE`
 * Endpoint: `/room/{token}/participants/guests`